Bitskwela/bitdev-dml-exercises/contracts/ch_08_cpp/le_27_polymorphism/mat_27.md

 3. Pure virtual functions create abstract classes
 4. Virtual destructors essential for polymorphism
 5. Use override keyword for safety

+---

+## Closing Story

+"This is magic!"
+Tian said, watching his array of Clearance pointers call the right calculateFee() and displayDetails() methods automatically.
+ResidenceClearance, BusinessClearance, TravelClearance: all different implementations, but treated uniformly through the base Clearance pointer.

+Kuya Miguel grinned.
+"That's polymorphism: one interface, many forms.
+Your code doesn't need to know what type of clearance it is.
+Just call calculateFee() and the right version executes at runtime.
+Dynamic binding."

+Tian practiced using virtual functions, watching how the virtual keyword enabled runtime type resolution.
+"And pure virtual functions with = 0 make the base class abstract.
+Can't instantiate Clearance directly, must use a derived class.
+Forces implementation of required methods."

+"Exactly!
+And notice the virtual destructor.
+Essential when using polymorphism with dynamic memory.
+Without it, only the base destructor fires when you delete through a base pointer.
+Memory leak.
+With virtual, the entire destruction chain fires: derived destructor, then base destructor."

+Tian added override keywords to catch typos and mistakes.
+"This is powerful.
+I can add new clearance types without changing existing code.
+Just derive from Clearance, implement the pure virtuals, done."

+"That's the Open-Closed Principle: open for extension, closed for modification.
+Next: templates for truly generic code."

 **Next Lesson:** Templates - Generic Programming